octobercms/docs/cms-themes.md

 To enable this feature for a theme, navigate to **Settings > Frontend Theme**, select **Edit Properties** and select a parent from the **Parent Theme** dropdown list.

+<a name="child-themes-lock"></a>
+### Theme Lock File

+When installing a theme from a third party, it is important to note that when the theme is updated, all the files can be overwritten.
+This could result in any customizations made to the theme being lost.
+As a safety mechanism, a file called `.themelock` is included to protect a theme from any changes that may be lost during a system update.

+When the file `.themelock` is present in the theme directory:

+- The theme can only be selected as a parent theme
+- The theme does not appear in the backend UI
+- The theme cannot be selected as active

 <a name="theme-logging"></a>
 ## Theme Logging